 No, we do not have a physical store nor the overheads associated with it.
 This means we can keep costs as low as possible ensuring our customers receive the best possible prices.
 As with the majority of online jewellers we do not have a showroom at any of our office or factory addresses.

-At QP Jewellers we offer every ring size from A to Z, including half sizes.
+At QP Jewellers we offer ring sizes from H to Z, including half sizes.
 There are several ways to find your exact ring size - most involve visiting your local high street jeweller and using gauge rings or calipers, which is a service offered by every jewellery store.
 Alternatively, if you reside in the UK please click here to order a free Ring Sizer from us.

 No matter which size you order you can rest assured that our delivery time scales will remain unchanged.

-All of our diamonds and gemstones are natural, with the exception of Cubic Zirconia which is a fully synthetic stone.
-Be aware of a large number of online and high street jewellers who sell jewellery remanufactured using composite gemstones.
-Composite gemstones are glass filled to improve the transparency of the stone while decreasing its value.
-QP Jewellers do not use this method and only sell jewellery with natural stones.
+Unless otherwise stated, all diamonds and gemstones are natural.
+Be aware of a large number of online and high street jewellers who sell jewellery manufactured using synthetic gemstones.
+On occasion, gemstones may undergo very minor glass filling where tiny natural inclusions occur.
+This is a process used industry-wide to improve the transparency of the stone while maintaining its value and authenticity.

 The natural processes that occur in the earth's core over millions of years to form the gemstones involves exposure to extremely high temperatures.
 Once mined and cut, most stones undergo heat treatment where the stones are heated up to 1800 degrees C (3300 degrees F) to naturally enhance the colour of the stones.
 This is a secondary continuation of the earth's natural heat process and is in no way artificial, which is why almost all stones used in fine jewellery have undergone this enhancement process.
 Some cuts of stones in our jewellery have undergone such treatment, and some natural, raw cuts (such as the briolette) have not.